7eventy7/Lucidium/README.md

 # Lucidium
 ## A Vanilla Focused Resource Pack
-Lucidium is an amassment of tweaked assets, improvements to outdated textures, simplicity changes and parity fixes with the mission of maintaining a Vanilla Minecraft feel throughout.
+Lucidium is vanilla-like resource pack of tweaked assets, improvements to outdated textures, simplicity changes and parity fixes with the mission of maintaining the core feeling of the game throughout.